nfs0619/wiki-documents/docs/Sensor/IOT_Button_for_ESPHOME/getting_started_with_iot_button.md

 <Tabs>
 <TabItem value='Web Tool'>

-You can use this [Web Tool](https://seeed-projects.github.io/Seeed_IoT_Button/) for an easy and direct method to flash your firmware.
-Simply follow the on-screen instructions.
+You can use this [Web Tool](https://gadgets.seeed.cc/) for an easy and direct method to flash your firmware.

-- Click the `CONNECT` button to initiate the connection.
-The tool will automatically update the firmware.
+**Step 1**: Connect your IoT Button to your computer using a USB cable.

+**Step 2**: Click the "Install" button on the Web Flasher page.

+**Step 3**: Select the correct USB port from the popup dialog.

+**Step 4**: The browser will automatically download and flash the firmware to your device.

 If something goes wrong, follow the on-screen troubleshooting steps or switch to the `ESPHome Web` method to complete the process.